JeremiePat/irc-meeting-bot/README.md

 written in the locale provide by the configuration.

 Note that when an array is provided, if it has more than one string, the string to display is picked at random.
-On the other end, An empty array or empty string indicate that the bot will remain silent.
+On the other hand, An empty array or empty string indicate that the bot will remain silent.

 #### Normalized key: